-FY2021-22 (From January 21, 2022)
+FY 2021-22 (From January 21, 2022)

-% of Total % Change during S.No.
-Name No. of Shares Shares the year 1 Motherson Sumi Systems Limited 50,000 100% 100% Ir ncluding 600 shares held by nominee shareholders
+S.No.
+Name No. of Shares % Change during the year 1 Samvardhana Motherson International Limited (formerly known Motherson Sumi Systems Limited) 50,000 100% 100%

+^{}Including 600 shares held by nominee shareholders

 The Hon'ble National Company Law Tribunal, Mumbai Bench vide its Order dated December 22, 2021 sanctioned a composite scheme of amalgamation and arrangement ("Scheme") being undertaken amongst Motherson Sumi Systems Limited ("MSSL"), Samvardhana Motherson International Limited ("SAMIL"), Motherson Sumi Wiring India Limited ("MSWIL") and their respective shareholders and creditors.
-In compliance with the said Order, the appointed and effective date of the merger of SAML with MSSL was January 21, 2022.
+In compliance with the said Order, the appointed and effective date of the merger of SAMIL with MSSL was January 21, 2022.
 Consequently, the Company has now become a wholly owned subsidiary of MSSL effective from January 21, 2022.
+The name of Motherson Sumi Systems Limited (MSSL) was changed to Samvardhana Motherson International Limited (SAMIL) w.e.f.
+18th May 2022.